A buffalo can run faster than you, so watch out when on safari. They are aggressive and powerful, charging at speeds of up to 56 km/h (35 mph).

 They don’t forgive either.
 Buffalo herds are known to kill lion cubs as part of punishment for the pride attacking their herd!

 In North America there is a different species of buffalo, known as the bison.
-The top speed of a bison is similar, with healthy mature adults observed hitting speeds of 55 km/h.
-European cow bulls can also run at this top speed.
+The top speed of a bison is slightly higher, with healthy mature adults observed hitting speeds of up to 64 km/h.
+European cow bulls can also run at a similar speed.

 How Can Buffalo Run So Fast?